Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Introduction

 While natural geological materials are of primary practical interest, these materials are characterized by a great deal of complexity such as a broad pore size distribution, and the presence of multiple components with disparate chemical makeup.
 To understand how confinement affects the elasticity of the fluid, it is more convenient to use a simpler porous medium with a single solid phase and a microstructure characterized by a large surface area and narrow pore size distribution.
 Since we use sound to probe the mechanical properties, it is also preferable to work with a monolithic porous sample as opposed to granular media, which are known to exhibit large sound speed variations as a function of sample preparation (e.g., leading to different packing densities between samples or even inhomogeneities within the same sample).
 Vycor glass is a suitable model nanoporous medium that adheres to the constraints listed above, and the solid skeleton is silica, a primary component in many rocks, including mudstones.
 Moreover Vycor has been utilized in the adsorption-ultrasonic studies mentioned above, focused on confined liquid nitrogen~\cite{Warner1988, Schappert2022}, argon~\cite{Schappert2013JoP, Schappert2014, Schappert2018, Schappert2018liquid} and linear alkanes~\cite{Page1995, Schappert2015EPL}.
-In addition, there are numerous experiments concerned with water confined in Vycor glass that explored adsorption-induced deformation~\cite{Amberg1952, Hiller1964}, freezing~\cite{Hodgson1960, Petrov2011}, imbibition~\cite{Gruener2012, Kiepsch2016, Gruener2016PRE}, and structure and dynamics in the pores~\cite{Bellissent2001, Thompson2007, Borman2016, Levitz2019}.
-However, there are no experiments focused on the compressibility of water confined in Vycor.
-Note that Murphy~\cite{Murphy1982} carried out an adsorption-acoustic study of water in Vycor glass, but focused on the attenuation of low-frequency acoustic waves, and did not probe the elasticity of water in the pores.
-Here we present the first experimental study of water vapor adsorption on nanoporous glass samples accompanied with \textit{in situ} ultrasonic measurements, probing the elasticity of water-laden porous glass.
+In addition, there are numerous experiments concerned with water confined in Vycor glass that explored adsorption-induced deformation~\cite{Amberg1952, Hiller1964}, freezing~\cite{Hodgson1960, Petrov2011}, imbibition~\cite{Gruener2012, Kiepsch2016, Gruener2016PRE}, {the temperature of maximum density~\cite{Taschin2010},} and the structure and fluid dynamics of water in the pores~\cite{Bellissent2001, Thompson2007, Borman2016, Levitz2019}.
+Note that Murphy~\cite{Murphy1982} carried out an adsorption-acoustic study of water in Vycor glass, but focused on the attenuation of low-frequency acoustic waves, and did not probe the elasticity of water in the pores. {Cucini et al. also studied sound propagation in water-saturated Vycor glass, focusing on the dynamics of water in nanopores, but not the elasticity~\cite{Cucini2010}.
+Thus, there are no experiments focused on the effect of nanoporous confinement on the compressibility of water via adsorption-acoustic methods.} Here we present the first experimental study of water vapor adsorption on nanoporous glass samples accompanied with \textit{in situ} ultrasonic measurements, probing the elasticity of water-laden porous glass.
 Contrary to similar previous experimental work~\cite{Warner1988, Page1995, Schappert2013JoP, Schappert2014, Schappert2018, Schappert2018liquid, Schappert2022} that utilize non-polar fluids, water is polar so it may interact differently with the glass surface.
 Furthermore, water is a substance ubiquitous in nature and is relevant to the geological context discussed previously.